7-month-old baby killed in her stroller in apparent "gang-motivated" shooting in Brooklyn

-"A life that had barely begun was taken in an instant," Mayor Zohran Mamdani said at an early evening press conference.
+"A life that had barely begun was taken in an instant," Mayor Zohran Mamdani said at the early evening press conference.
 "As we grieve this loss, I am grateful for the NYPD's continued work to find all those responsible for this murder, and to bring them to justice."

 Video shows two suspects on a moped driving out of 24 Humboldt St. at the Bushwick Houses, just minutes prior to the shooting in East Williamsburg around 1:15 p.m., Tisch said.

 "As they approach the intersection of Moore Street, the male sitting at the rear of the moped can be seen taking out a gun and discharging at least two rounds towards the southwest corner.
-On that corner were several adults, as well as two strollers and several children standing nearby," Tisch said.
+On that corner were several adults, as well as two strollers and several children standing nearby," the commissioner said.

 "When she looked at the stroller and the baby is bleeding, she go crazy," deli employee Abdo Alzokari said.